The previous chapter may be found here.

 that, while the Nambe, Skull Ridge, and Pojoaque Members form a

-overlaps the Pojoaque Member in time.
-It is identified as a
+Member and part of the Skull Ridge Member in time.
+It is

-de Cristo Mountains to the east.
-The Ojo Caliente is mostly
+than the Sangre de Cristo Mountains to the east.
+The Ojo Caliente

-younger than the other members, but there is some overlap of the
+is mostly younger than the other members, but there is some

-earliest Ojo Caliente beds with the oldest Pojoaque and Chama-El
+overlap of the oldest Ojo Caliente beds with the earliest Pojoaque

 To further complicate matters, the Tesuque Formation is also